kubeflow/website/content/en/docs/components/katib/trial-template.md

-After these changes, deploy Katib as described in the [getting started guide](/docs/components/katib/hyperparameter/#installing-katib) and wait until the `katib-controller` pod is created.
+After these changes, deploy Katib as described in the [getting started guide](/docs/components/katib/hyperparameter/#installing-katib) and wait until the `katib-controller` Pod is created.
 You can check logs from the Katib controller to check your resource integration:

 ```shell